diegoobh/diegoobh/README.md

 ### Hi there, I'm Diego 👋

-I am Diego, a 20 year old software engineer student.
+I am Diego, a 20 year old computer science student.
 My interests are around AI, deep learning, cybersecurity, IoT, blockchain and UI/UX.

 ### About me ⚡
-📚 Studying Computer Engineering at the University of Salamanca.
+📚 Studying Computer Science at the University of Salamanca.

 ### My tech stack(s)🛠